Best Of16 min read

 Cons:

-- Automated portfolios are less sophisticated than Betterment or Wealthfront
+• Automated portfolios aren't as sophisticated as Betterment or Wealthfront

-- Customer support quality is inconsistent — this comes up a lot in user reviews
+• Customer support quality can be inconsistent — this comes up a lot in user reviews

 7. Betterment — Best Robo-Advisor for Beginners

-Betterment is the original robo-advisor, and it's still one of the best.
-You answer a few questions about your goals and timeline, Betterment builds a diversified, tax-efficient ETF portfolio, then manages everything automatically.
-For a young adult who knows they should be investing but doesn't want to actively manage anything, this is probably the cleanest solution on this list.
+Betterment is the original robo-advisor, and it's still one of the best options out there.
+Answer a few questions about your goals and timeline, and Betterment builds a diversified, tax-efficient ETF portfolio.
+Then it manages everything automatically.
+For a young adult who knows they should be investing but doesn't want to actively manage anything, this is probably the cleanest solution available.

 Key Features:

-- Tax-loss harvesting (available at all account sizes — this is unusual)
+• Tax-loss harvesting (available at all account sizes — unusual for a free tier)

 Pricing: